jwalton/rust-book-abridged/docs/ch19/ch19-04-advanced-functions-and-closures.md

 }
 ```

 The `fn` type her is called a _function pointer_.
-You may recall [from chapter 13][chap13] that to declare a function that takes a closure as a parameter, we declared a generic function and used a trait bound on the generic type, just as `FnOnce()`.
+You may recall [from chapter 13][chap13] that to pass a closure as a parameter, we declared a generic function and used a trait bound on the generic type to `FnOnce`, `FnMut`, or `Fn`.
 The difference between a closure and a function pointer is that the function pointer is a concrete type.

 Function pointers implement all three generic traits (`FnOnce`, `FnMut`, and `Fn`) so you can always pass a function pointer to a function that expects a trait.
 For this reason, it's generally more flexible to write a function that takes a closure.
-If you're interacting with C code, you might have to use a function pointer however.
+You'll likely have to use a function pointer instead If you're interacting with C code.

 Here's an example of using a function in place of a closure: